Bhanditz/labs-preview/_posts/blog/2014-08-14-new-translation-method-in-API.md

 Users would then place that query string into a standard [search.json](http://labs.europeana.eu/api/search/) call, which in this case adds over 500 records to the results compared to a simple search for just 'butterfly'.

 Languages should be defined using the two-letter codes according to the [ISO 639-1 standard](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-All we ask is that you don't run search queries with more than about 6 'OR' options as that puts quite a train on our server!
+All we ask is that you don't run search queries with more than about 6 'OR' options as that puts quite a strain on our server!

+Further documentation will be provided, but in the meantime there's some further detail in our [changelog](http://labs.europeana.eu/api/changelog/#v2translatequeryjson).

 The same methodology has been employed on our own search portal, and you can find more about the background to this on our blog - [Improving search across languages](http://blog.europeana.eu/2014/08/improving-search-across-languages/)